 Coefficient of Determination (R^2 aka R Squared)

 The Coefficient of Determination provides the percentage of variation in Y that is explained by the regression line.

 Coefficient of Correlation is r.

 Just take the square root of the Coefficient of Determination – Sqrt(R Squared)

 Go here for more on the Correlation Coefficient.

 Measuring the validity of the model

-Use the F statistic to find a p value of the system.
-The degrees of freedom for the regression is equal to the number of Xs in the equation (in linear regression, this is 1 because there is only 1 x in the equation y=mx+b).
-The degrees of freedom for the
+Use the F statistic to find a p-value of the system.
+The degrees of freedom for the regression are equal to the number of Xs in the equation (in a linear regression analysis, this is 1 because there is only 1 x in y=mx+b).

 ASQ Six Sigma Black Belt Exam Regression Analysis Questions

 Question: In regression analysis, which of the following techniques can be used to reduce the higher-order terms in the model?